How to Exclude Bot Traffic in Google Analytics

 10. If your testing view is behaving as you’d expect it to, it’s time to add your new filter to your preferred view.
 Simply complete the above steps, making sure everything is exactly the same as your testing view.

 And there you have it!
-Bot traffic has now been identified and filtered out of your precious GA data.
+You have excluded bot traffic and filtered it out of your precious GA data.

 If your filter hasn’t worked as you’d expected it to, or if you suspect your GA data could use a bit of TLC, feel free to get in touch!
 We’d be glad to take a look.